Perfect Wheat Berries Recipe: How to Cook and Use This Pantry Staple

 Soft White Wheat Berries

-A Quick Comparison
+A Quick Selection and Comparison Guide

-Grain Type Cook Time (Stovetop) Best For
+Grain Type Best For Cooking Texture

 Pantry Tip: If you aren't sure which one you have, don't panic.
 The "bite test" is your best friend.
 Start checking for tenderness at 30 minutes.
 If it feels like you might chip a tooth, keep going.
 If it’s pleasantly chewy, it’s done.